verec/OWCT/README.md

 ## Architecture

 No nib, no storyboard, layout "by hand".
 With, _not so surprisingly_, very little code (all in the `layoutSubviews` methods).
-No need for the overkill, over-engineered and far from complete `AutoLayout`, when all you need to get _exactly_ what you want is a few extension on the `CGRect` struct (provided). e.g.:
+No need for the overkill, over-engineered and far from complete `AutoLayout`, when all you need to get _exactly_ what you want are a few extensions on the `CGRect` struct (provided). e.g.:

         let top = self.bounds.top(Sizes.CitySelector.height)
         let mid = self.bounds.shrink(.Top, by: Sizes.CitySelector.height)